← Back to Index

 Implementation Details

-We initialize a sieve array over an interval and add the logarithm of p to indices corresponding to the arithmetic progressions of the roots.
-Indices where the accumulated log-sum exceeds a threshold (derived from the log of the target polynomial) are flagged as candidate B-smooth numbers.
 We verify these candidates via trial division and collect their exponent vectors.
 Once the number of relations exceeds the size of the factor base, we form a matrix of exponent parities.
 We perform Gaussian elimination over the field GF(2) to find the null space.
 Each vector in the kernel corresponds to a subset of relations whose product is a perfect square.
-This yields the congruence X2 ≡ Y2 (mod n), allowing us to compute gcd(X - Y, n) to reveal the non-trivial prime factors.
+This yields a congruence of squares, allowing us to compute the greatest common divisor to reveal the non-trivial prime factors.